Supper

-The modern usage of "supper" varies considerably; sometimes supper is still used to describe a light snack or meal in the evening, either after or instead of dinner, but often it replaces dinner as the term for the main evening meal.
+Supper is a term commonly used to refer to the main evening meal, although its meaning varies considerably.
+While it can also denote a light or late-evening snack either after or instead of the main meal, in the United Kingdom it is traditionally used to describe an informal main evening meal, as opposed to a dinner or a dinner party, which are a more formal meal with guests.

 Etymology

 The term is derived from the French souper, which is used for this meal in Canadian French, Swiss French, and in Belgian French.
 It is related to soup.
 It is also related to the Scandinavian words for soup, soppa or suppe, the German word for soup, Suppe and the Catalan word for soup sopa, in Catalan dinner is also called sopar.
 The Oxford English Dictionary, however, suggests that the root, sup, remains obscure in origin.